Efficient model selection in switching linear dynamic systems by graph clustering: State Estimators

 which involves the repeated application of a time update step

 and a measurement update step

 The application of a single-mode KF to the general SLDS \eqref{eqn:sp1}-\eqref{eqn:sp2} results in erroneous estimates.
 The well known SKF detects the switching mode at each time step and its corresponding model parameters ($\bm{A}_n,\bm{Q}_n$) using a likelihood ratio test at each time step, and estimates the state variables accordingly.
-Upon perfect detection of the modes, one can obtain optimal estimates of the state variable $\bm{x}_n$ in terms of both MAP and MSE metrics; however, due to the exponentially increasing computational cost of exact SKFs, approximate SKFs based on a finite memory of past trajectories are used in practice to provide suboptimal estimates.
+Upon perfect detection of the modes, one can obtain optimal estimates of the state variable $\bm{x}_n$ in terms of both maximum a posteriori (MAP) and mean squared error (MSE) metrics; however, due to the exponentially increasing computational cost of exact SKFs, approximate SKFs \cite{skf} based on a finite memory of past trajectories are used in practice to provide suboptimal but feasible estimates.
+The SKF algorithm investigated throughout this paper when considering a multi-modal dynamic model refers to the MAP estimator, which implements the KF corresponding to the mode with the largest likelihood at each time step.

-\pp{In this manuscript, we assume the conditional probability of detection given the correct mode to be known and the studied SKF algorithm through the paper refers to the MAP estimator, which runs the KF corresponding to the mode with the largest probability at each time step.
-Calculating the measures studied in this paper for the MMSE SKF estimator is much more difficult due to complex, non-Gaussian distributions that appear in the MMSE estimates.
-Since $MSE(\bm{x}_{n|n}^{KF})\geq MSE(\bm{x}_{n|n}^{MAP})\geq MSE(\bm{x}_{n|n}^{MMSE})$ (where KF refers to a single KF), we claim that graph edges found using the MMSE estimator will be larger than those obtained using the MAP estimator considered in this work.
-Quantifying this increase is a challenging problem itself and requires further work.}